c4ilus/symfony-graph/README.md

 ~~~
 docker-compose up
 ~~~
-* One the project is launched, you have to create the database tables.
+* Once the project is launched, you have to create the database tables.
 Access to the source code container's terminal with the following command:
 ~~~
 docker-compose exec php bash
 ~~~